Lionel MessiArgentinian Footballer

 His 500th FC Barcelona appearance came in a 4-0 win over Real Betis.
-In January 2016, Lionel got his hands on his fifth Ballon d’Or title.
+In January 2016, Lionel got his hands on his fifth Ballon d’Or trophy.

 The Catalan side won the Copa del Rey crown with a 2-0 extra-time win over Sevilla.
 However, FC Barcelona were unable to retain their Champions League title.

 He finished the season with 41 goals and 23 assists in the 2015-16 season.

 Lionel was in prolific form in the 2016-17 campaign.

 He netted his 37th Champions League hat-trick in a 4-0 win over Manchester City in the Champions League.

 Messi’s 500th goal for FC Barcelona came in a stoppage time win over Real Madrid on 23 April 2017.

 Leo and his team-mates won the Copa del Rey title thanks to a 3-1 win against Alaves.